 “To create something that involved considerable improvisation and both interaction and sympathetic understanding of one of the highest theatrical art forms on the planet was a massive challenge.
-I think that this was the “coming of age” event for ANÚNA and it will remain with me as the most significant moment of my artistic career.
-It is a true fusion of two superficially disconnected cultures, but I think we, along with Keiko and Keita from Plankton, managed to do something truly astonishing without compromising in any way on the basic ideas of Nō or ANÚNA itself.
-Japanese and Celtic peoples have very old and refined cultures, and though we have to cherish them, we should develop them, too.
-Both cultures have the idea of ‘another world’ and also a peculiar admiration for nature.
-So Nō and our music have a great deal in common.”
+I think that this was the “coming of age” event for ANÚNA and it will remain with me as the most significant moment of my artistic career as a composer.
+It is a true fusion of two superficially disconnected cultures, but I think we managed to do something truly astonishing without compromising in any way on the basic foundations of Nō or the ethos of ANÚNA itself.
+Japanese and Celtic peoples have very old and refined cultures, and though we have to cherish them, we should develop them too in radical ways.”

-Takahime tells the story of the Hawk Princess who guards a magical spring, an old man and Cú Chulainn the great Irish hero of mythology both of whom wish to drink from it to obtain eternal life.
+Takahime tells the story of the Hawk Princess who guards a magical spring, The Old Man and Cú Chulainn the great Irish hero of mythology.
+Both the male characters wish to drink from it to obtain eternal life.

 The great Nō actor and designated Living National Treasure, Umewaka Rokuro Gensho, was McGlynn’s co-director and played the part of the Hawk Princess in the production.